bestsolutionit/401KCoin/doc/multiwallet-qt.md

-Multiwallet Qt Development and Integration Strategy
+xMultiwallet Qt Development and Integration Strategy
 ===================================================

 In order to support loading of multiple wallets in 401kcoin-qt, a few changes in the UI architecture will be needed.